Hedgehogs and chinchillas have one obvious thing in common

 Chinchillas in the wild inhabit the South American Andes Mountains.
 They are adorable, soft, furry, crepuscular rodents.

 They make excellent pets, because they are friendly, affectionate animals that you can even train to perform tricks.
-Having a chinchilla as a pet can be highly entertaining, satisfying, and rewarding, and their playful and curious nature enhances this fact.
+Having a chinchilla as a pet can be highly entertaining, satisfying, and rewarding, and their curious and playful nature enhances this fact.

 Chins are mostly herbivorous animals weighing between 400 and 600 grams.
 Their diet consists of hay, high-quality grass pellets, and certain fruits and vegetables in moderation.
 With proper care, captive chinchillas can live for 10 to 20 years.